Also known as 2D and Cartoon.

 Although drawn animation is perhaps the trickiest to master, there are many benefits in the classroom or group situation.
 Because much of the work takes place away from the camera, a lot of people can be working simultaneously, and their work can be brought, in turn, to the rostrum for testing & filming.

-You will require lightboxes for this, but these are comparatively easy to make.
+You will need lightboxes, but these are comparatively easy to make.

 Your lightbox helps you 'trace' successive drawings from previous ones.
 Each drawing will differ slightly (and occasionally significantly) from the previous drawing, and, when filmed in order, the differences show up as movement.

-- If the differences between the drawings are small, the movement will be slow
+- If the differences between drawings are small, the movement will be slow

 - If the differences are large, the pace will be quicker

-- If the differences get progressively smaller, the pace will slow down
+- If the differences get progressively larger, the movement will accelerate, and if gradually smaller the animation will slow down

-- Something you trace precisely on every drawing (a tree or a house) will stay still
+- Anything you trace in the same place on every drawing (a tree or a house) will stay still

 Between the 'key' drawings - which show a character's key poses - are the 'inbetweens', which show the intermediate positions.
 The use of these inbetweens produce a smoother movement or help slow a sequence down.